2026 Valspar Championship odds, picks: Surprising predictions from model that's called 16 majors

 How to make 2026 Valspar Championship picks

-The model is also targeting two golfers of +3000 or higher who make a strong run for the title.
+The model is also targeting two outright bets that return around +2000.
 You can only see the model's picks here.

-Who will win the 2026 Valspar Championship, and which massive longshot will stun the golfing world?
+Who will win the 2026 Valspar Championship, and which longshots will stun the golfing world?
 Check out the 2026 Valspar Championship odds below and then visit SportsLine to see the projected leaderboard, all from the model that's nailed 16 golf majors, including three in 2025.

 2026 Valspar Championship odds, favorites